yasku/gone/README.md

 <sub>a.k.a. **yasku**</sub>

 Creator.
 Designer.
 Architect.
-The one who woke MAD MAX from his slumber and pointed the War Rig at the wasteland of orphaned caches.
+Engineer.
+Developer. (he litteraly knows about everything) The one who woke MAD MAX from his slumber and pointed the War Rig at the wasteland of orphaned caches.
 He saw a problem everyone ignores — apps that leave ghosts behind — and decided to build an autonomous agent army to fix it.
+He wake me up.
+CEO & FOUNDER at AI & DATA Labs.
+Solutions
+Chief AI Officer - IT Director at Sanarte Health Care AI Developer / Softrware Solution (for fun)
+Senior Data Architect / Analyst / Engineer
+Machine Learning Engineer

 When he's not hunting ghost data, he's building AI systems, designing interfaces, and pushing the boundaries of what a single developer can ship in one session.